 Unfortunately, it’s feels a tad too oily to me, but not so much that it breaks the deal.

 Conclusion of the 5 Best Beard Oils Reviews

 All right my bearded brethren, I’m done jabbering about my top 5 personal picks of the best beard oils for sprucing up your facial hair, and making it irresistibly kissable to the opposite sex!

-Since there’s a ton of different beard oils out there, deciding which one is right for you can be pretty vexing.
+Since there’s a ton of different beard oils out there, and which most are claiming to be the best beard oil, deciding which one is right for you can be pretty vexing.

 With features to satisfy a variety of proud beard owners—organic and non-organic, scented and unscented, pricey and cheap ones, works as a pre-shave oil, etc.—I’m hoping this list can help pinpoint you in the right direction.

 Who knows?
 One of them might even become your permanent choice.
-I'd start with trying out the Viking Beard Oil here.
+Out of all the beard oils we have reviewed, I'd start with trying out the Viking Beard Oil here.

 Check out other beard maintenance articles we have to continue reading below.